santiagogil/minni-module/README.md

 ### Static analysis

-Check code for common mistakes and style on every commit with standard.
+Check code for common mistakes and style on every commit with [standard](https://standardjs.com) .

 ## Security

-Audit your dependencies for known vulnerabilities on every commit using nsp.
+Audit your dependencies for known vulnerabilities on every commit using [nsp](https://nodesecurity.io).

 ### Tests

-Write uncomplicated tests with tape and run your test suit on every commit.
+Write uncomplicated tests with [tape](https://www.npmjs.com/package/tape) and run your test suit on every commit.

 ### Test coverage

-Keep an eye on test coverage with istambul.
+Keep an eye on test coverage with [istanbul](https://www.npmjs.com/package/istanbul).

 ### Release

-Rekease often and reliably with commitizen and semantic release.
+Rekease often and reliably with [commitizen](http://commitizen.github.io/cz-cli/) and [semantic release](https://www.npmjs.com/package/semantic-release).

 ### Update

-With all this in place it's really easy to enable greenkeeper to let it keep dependencies up to date for you.
+With all this in place it's really easy to enable [greenkeeper](https://greenkeeper.io/) to let it keep dependencies up to date for you.

 ### Colaborate